How to Prepare for a College Alumni Interview

 Georgetown University alumnus Ray Esposito said, “The university knows what your SAT scores are, what your GPA is, [and] what your grades are in class.
 The purpose of the interview is to tell us more about yourself.
 What makes you tick?
 Why do you want to come here?
 What interests you?
 What are your passions?”

-Your interviewer likely won’t ask about your GPA or your SAT scores to begin with: these interviews help universities gain a more quantitative analysis of why you’re the perfect candidate.
+Your interviewer likely won’t ask about your GPA or SAT scores to begin with: these interviews help universities gain a more quantitative analysis of why you’re the perfect candidate.

 Leave Your Parents At Home

-Schools have varying policies about parents and alumni interviews.
+Schools have varying policies about parents and interviews.
 However, it’s probably in your best interest to leave your parents or guardians at home.
 One of the reasons you should go alone is to show interviewers you’re mature, responsible, and capable enough to do things yourself without your parents.

 Show a Little Excitement